Learn How to Paint Brick with this Step-by-Step Guide

 1. Clean and prep the brick

 If you’re painting exterior brick, washing with a high-pressure hose will do the trick for removing dirt, dust, and other debris.
-If you’re applying brick paint inside your home, use soapy water and a wire brush to remove any particles that may stop the paint from adhering.
+If applying brick paint inside your house, use soapy water and a wire brush to remove any particles that may stop the paint from adhering.
 Let your brick dry completely over a 24-hour period, as paint won’t stick to wet brick, and check for any cracks or damage that need repairing.
 Then, tape off the sections you don’t want to paint.

 Pro tips: Make sure any brick surface you’re painting has been installed for at least one year so it’s had enough time to dry and acclimate.
 When cleaning, don’t use acidic cleaners, as they can damage your final paint job.